Pressure Cooker Chicken Pot Pie is a very simple beginner’s Pressure Cooker meal that is warm and comforting and makes you feel good all over.

 Here is the handy printable recipe:

-- 2 pounds boneless/skinless Chicken Breasts, cut into one inch pieces
+- 2 lbs Chicken Breasts (boneless/skinless) cut into 2-inch pieces

 - 1 teaspoon Herbes de Provence